puppeteer/puppeteer/docs/api.md

 #### request.abort()

-Aborts request if the interception is enabled with `page.setRequestInterceptionEnabled`.
+Aborts request.
+To use this, request interception should be enabled with `page.setRequestInterceptionEnabled`.
-Will throw if called with disabled request interception.
+Exception is immediately thrown if the request interception is not enabled.

 #### request.continue([overrides])
 - `overrides` <[Object]> Optional request overwrites, which could be one of the following: